harvesthill/reddit-wiki-archive/steroids/trestolone.md

 ### Prostate-safe

-Several studies discuss MENT's lack of 5-HT reduction and prostate-safe effects.
-Prostate cancer is the second leading cancer among aging men in terms of both prevalence and cause of death, is androgen-dependent and typically treated by androgen deprivation therapy.
-MENT holds potential as replacement to Testosterone in these cases.
+Several studies discuss MENT's lack of 5-HT reduction and prostate-safe effects. *Prostate cancer is the second leading cancer among aging men in terms of both prevalence and cause of death*, is androgen-dependent, and is typically treated by androgen deprivation therapy.
+MENT holds potential as safer replacement to Testosterone in these cases.

 * [Protective actions of sex steroid hormones in Alzheimer's disease](https://europepmc.org/article/med/19427328)

 * [7 alpha-methyl-nortestosterone (MENT): the optimal androgen for male contraception](https://pubmed.ncbi.nlm.nih.gov/8489761/)

 &gt; There is a need for an androgen preparation that provides appropriate, continuous replacement doses over long periods.
-An important feature of MENT is that it does not undergo 5 alpha- reduction in prostate as does testosterone.
+An important feature of MENT is that it does not undergo 5*α*\-alpha reduction in prostate as does testosterone.
 As a consequence, a dose of MENT sufficient to maintain normal muscle mass and gonadotrophin secretion will not hyperstimulate the prostate because its action in this organ is not amplified as is that of testosterone.
 Thus, MENT can be administered to men with the assurance that it will be less prone to cause diseases of the prostate than testosterone.

-&gt; Conclusions: (i) *MENT is the first androgen that has a health benefit compared to testosterone*; (ii) MENT will be promoted as one component of a two-implant system for male contraception, the other component being an implant that will release an LHRH analogue; (iii) MENT has potential uses in patients with a variety of disorders, including hypogonadism, prostatic hyperplasia and muscle wasting.
+&gt; Conclusions: (***I***) *MENT is the first androgen that has a health benefit compared to testosterone*; (***ii***) MENT will be promoted as one component of a two-implant system for male contraception, the other component being an implant that will release an LHRH analogue; (***iii***) MENT has potential uses in patients with a variety of disorders, including hypogonadism, prostatic hyperplasia and muscle wasting.

-&gt;	An important feature of MENT is that it does not undergo 5 alpha-reduction in prostate as does testosterone.
+&gt;	An important feature of MENT is that it does not undergo 5*α*\-reduction in prostate like Testosterone.
 As a consequence, a dose of MENT sufficient to maintain normal muscle mass and gonadotrophin secretion will not hyperstimulate the prostate because its action in this organ is not amplified as is that of testosterone.
 Thus, MENT can be administered to men with the assurance that it will be less prone to cause diseases of the prostate than testosterone.

 &gt;	Thus, MENT is less apt to cause benign prostatic hypertrophy and, possibly, prostate cancer than is testosterone. *MENT is the first androgen to promote health* (*i.e*., reduction of the incidence of prostate disease).
 Clinicians may also be able to use MENT to treat hypogonadism, prostatic hyperplasia, and muscle wasting.

-### Half-life
+### Short Half-life

-In a study on the compound's half-life, MENT acetate was used to determine the rate of hydrolysis of the acetate ester and how quickly elevated MENT plasma levels were reached.
-The half-life is also VERY short, calculated to be only 40 min for 500mcg of unesterified compound injected IV.
-A Swedish study^(9) injecting MENT Acetate IM found a longer half-life of 224 minutes due to the extended absorption time of IM.
-Peak MENT concentrations were dose-dependent and were reached about 1–2 hours after the injections.
+In a study on the compound's half-life, MENT Acetate was used to determine the rate of hydrolysis of the acetate ester and how quickly elevated MENT plasma levels were reached.
+The half-life is **VERY** short, calculated to be only 40 minutes for 500mcg of unesterified compound injected IV.
+A Swedish study^(9) injecting MENT Acetate IM found a longer half-life of 224 minutes due to the extended absorption time of IM injection.
+Peak MENT concentrations were dose-dependent and reached about 1–2 hours after the injections.
 This short half-life mandates twice a day dosing to maintain stable plasma levels of the Acetate ester.
-Enanthate and Decanoate formulations with significantly longer half-life values are also commercially available.
+Enanthate and Decanoate formulations with significantly longer half-life values per twice a week and once per week, respectively, are also commercially available.

 ### Rapid Recovery